chipcleary/symfony_mailer_example/README.md

 To _create_ parameters, edit the `createParams` function in 'YOURMODULEEmailBuilder.php'.

+- The starterkit only uses one parameter: `recipient`.

 To _use_ parameters, edit the `build` function in 'YOURMODULEEmailBuilder.php'.

 There may well be other times when it's helpful to u se parameters.
 For more